johngao2/EM-hotel-demand/README.md

   - No longer looking at arrival and depart dates, but just arrival (can be tightened to weekends only later)
     - This means both trans and avail datasets will focus on arrival time
     - Of course this still makes the data super sparse, so bad performance is expected in this sprit
+  - Availability assessed partially, e.g. if 1 person in a 4 person room cancels then add 1/4 to capacity

 ### Other notes:
 - Review R GLM for poission regression, what kind of link functions are reasonable?